Skip to content

 Error 15240 has a tight cluster of common causes, most involving the interaction between QuickBooks and Windows infrastructure.
 First and most common: incorrect Internet Explorer SSL/TLS settings — QuickBooks Desktop uses IE’s underlying network stack for update downloads regardless of which browser you use, so misconfigured IE security settings block update transmission.
 Second: system date and time issues — digital signatures on QuickBooks update files require accurate system time to validate.
 Third: insufficient administrator privileges — update downloads need write access to QuickBooks program folders.
 Fourth: antivirus interference — security software sometimes blocks the update download or quarantines downloaded files.
 Fifth: partial download state from a previously interrupted update blocking new attempts.
 Less common causes include corrupted Internet Explorer installation, .NET Framework issues, and specific QuickBooks installation damage.

 The standard fix sequence resolves 15240 in most cases.
-First, verify system date and time are correct (digital signatures require accurate clock).
+First, verify system date and time are correct (digital signatures require an accurate clock).
 Second, run QuickBooks as Administrator and retry the update — update downloads need elevated privileges.
 Third, verify Internet Explorer SSL/TLS settings: TLS 1.2 enabled, SSL 3.0 disabled, “Check for publisher’s certificate revocation” unchecked.
 Fourth, temporarily pause antivirus and retry — if the update succeeds with antivirus paused, add QuickBooks to your antivirus exclusion list as the durable fix.
 Fifth, if those don’t resolve it, reset QuickBooks update settings (Help → Update QuickBooks Desktop → Update Now tab → Reset Update).
 Most 15240 cases resolve within 30 minutes using this sequence.

 QuickBooks Desktop has historically used Microsoft’s Internet Explorer WinINET API for its network operations — update downloads, license validation, payroll service communication.
 Even on Windows 11 where Microsoft Edge is the default browser, this underlying network stack still reads its SSL/TLS and security zone settings from Internet Explorer’s configuration (still accessible via Control Panel → Internet Options).
 This is why “Internet Explorer settings” affect QuickBooks even when users have never opened IE. Microsoft maintains the WinINET infrastructure for compatibility with applications like QuickBooks that depend on it; over time, Intuit may migrate QuickBooks to different network APIs, but for now IE settings remain relevant.